OpenStickCommunity/GP2040-CE/docs/usage.md

 SOCD mode is saved across power cycles.

+## Invert D-Pad Y-axis

+A toggle is available to invert the Y-axis input of the D-pad, allowing some additional input flexibility.
+To toggle, press <hotkey v-bind:buttons='["S2", "A1", "Right"]'></hotkey>.
+This is a temporary hotkey mapping for this feature, so keep an eye on updated releases for this to change.

 ## RGB LEDs

 > LED modes are available on the Pico Fighting Board, Crush Counter/OSFRD and custom builds only.